-Subsequent to March 31, 2018, Africa Energy (AFE:TSXV) announced a private placement, in which the Company is participating, investing \$18.0 million, increasing the Company's ownership interest in Africa Energy from 28.5% at the end of the quarter to 34.6%.
+During the second quarter of 2018, Africa Energy (AFE:TSXV) completed a private placement, in which the Company invested \$18.0 million, increasing the Company's ownership interest in Africa Energy from 28.5% to 34.6%.
 Africa Energy is an international oil and gas exploration company that holds a 90% participating interest in the offshore Exploration Right for Block 2B in the Republic of South Africa ("Block 2B"), an effective 10% participating interest in offshore Petroleum License 37 in the Republic of Namibia ("PEL 37"), and upon closing, an effective 4.9% participating interest in the Exploration Right for Block 11B/12B offshore the Republic of South Africa ("Block 11B/12B").